Higher Symmetries of the Laplacian via Quantization: Conformal geometry of differential operators and of their symbols

 \subsection{Conformal Lie algebra}

-A conformal structure on a smooth manifold $M$ is given by the equivalence class $[\mg]$ of a pseudo-Riemannian metric $\mg$, where two metrics $h$ and $\mg$ are considered equivalent if $h=F\mg$ for some positive function $F\in\Cinfty(M)$.
-The signature $(p,q)$ of the metric $\mg$ is an invariant of the conformal structure, and to each signature corresponds a canonical flat model $(\bbR^{p,q},[\eta])$, with $\eta=\mathbb{I}_p\otimes-\mathbb{I}_q$.
-If there exists an atlas $(U_i,\phi_i)$ on $(M,[\mg])$ such that the pull-back by every chart $\phi_i$ of the canonical flat conformal structure coincides with the restriction of $[\mg]$ to $U_i$, the conformal manifold $(M,[\mg])$ is said to be conformally flat.
-The vector fields that preserve a conformal class $[\mg]$ are called conformal Killing vector fields, they satisfy $L_X\mg=F\mg$, with $L_X\mg$ the Lie derivative of $\mg$ along $X$ and $F$ a function.
-They form a sheaf of Lie algebras, and if $(M,[\mg])$ is conformally flat of dimension $p+q\geq 3$, it is locally isomorphic to $\fkg=\ro(p+1,q+1)$ the conformal Lie algebra of $(\bbR^{p,q},[\eta])$.
+A conformal structure on a smooth manifold $M$ is given by an equivalence class $[\mg]$ of pseudo-Riemannian metrics, where two metrics $h$ and $\mg$ are considered equivalent if $h=F\mg$ for some positive function $F\in\Cinfty(M)$.
+The signature $(p,q)$ of the metric $\mg$ is an invariant of the conformal structure.